 • Take a good breath before speaking.

 • Speak slowly, one word at a time, making all sounds as clear as possible.

 - Be honest with the person.
 If you do not understand what is being said, tell them and encourage them to try again, or use alternative communication systems such as writing or a letter board.

 - If dribbling is a problem, make sure there are plenty of tissues available.

-Encourage the patient to keep his lips closed and to swallow more frequently.
-Try to reduce the patient’s embarrassment by not making an issue of dribbling.
+Encourage the person to keep their lips closed and to swallow more frequently.
+Try to reduce their embarrassment by not making an issue of dribbling.